bikepit/bikepit/_posts/2013-10-07-winter-at-the-bike-pit.md

 - Stripping bikes.
 - Organizing the coffee space.
 - Keeping things from rusting. (magic?)
-- Obtain bike locks.
+- Obtaining bike locks.
 - Fixing the fridge.
 - Making a sign for shop norms.
-- Implement a free grocery store.
-Free snacks for all <span class="icon-heart"></span>
+- Implementing a free grocery store.
+Free snacks for all!
 - Making a drainage system for the yard.
-- Making signs for the exterior of Bike Pit.
+- Making signs for the exterior of Bike Pit!
 - Making our printed materials water-proof.
 - Winterizing the stripping station deck.
 - Getting ink cartridges for the printer.

 <span class="icon-heart"></span>